python/cpython/Doc/howto/sorting.rst

     >>> sorted(student_objects, key=lambda student: student.age)   # sort by age
     [('dave', 'B', 10), ('jane', 'B', 12), ('john', 'A', 15)]

-Objects with named functions can be made by a regular class as shown above, or they can be instances of :class:`dataclasses.dataclass` or a :term:`named tuple`.
+Objects with named attributes can be made by a regular class as shown above, or they can be instances of :class:`~dataclasses.dataclass` or a :term:`named tuple`.

 Operator Module Functions and Partial Function Evaluation
 =========================================================